johnlockejrr/pylaia/docs/usage/training/index.md

 - a [formatted dataset](../datasets/index.md),
 - the pickled `model` file created during [model initialization](../initialization/index.md).

+!!! note

+    The [`pylaia-htr-dataset-validate`](../datasets/index.md) command can help you analyze your dataset and point out issues.

 ## Parameters

 The full list of parameters is detailed in this section.